-In the Gleyed, Bedrock/Hill Country and Lignite-Marine Terraces physiographic zone, avoid, as a first priority, risk to remedy, or mitigate adverse effects on water quality from contaminants, and where avoidance is impractical, requiring risk to water quality from contaminants to be minimised by:
+In the Gleyed physiographic zone, avoid, as a first priority, risk to water quality from contaminants, and where avoidance is impractical, requiring risk to water quality from contaminants to be minimised by:

-- 1. identifying contaminant pathways to ground and surface water bodies; - 1.2. requiring implementation of good management practices to manage adverse effects on water quality from contaminants transported via artificial drainage, and overland flow where relevant; and - 2.
-3. having particular regard to adverse effects on water quality from contaminants transported via artificial drainage, and overland flow where relevant when assessing resource consent applications and preparing or considering Farm Environmental Management Plans.
+- 1. identifying contaminant pathways to ground and surface water bodies; - 2. requiring implementation of good management practices to manage adverse effects on water quality from contaminants transported via artificial drainage, and overland flow where relevant; and - 3. having particular regard to adverse effects on water quality from contaminants transported via artificial drainage, and overland flow where relevant when assessing resource consent applications and preparing or considering Farm Environmental Management Plans.

-Policy 7-Bedrock/Hill Country (Consent Orders)
+Policy 7-Bedrock/Hill Country